Plastic Surgery Experience

 Traditional Laser Skin Resurfacing

-In addition to Fraxel® laser treatments, Dr. Samuel Pearl also offers traditional laser skin resurfacing procedures.
+In addition to Fraxel® laser treatments, Dr. Pearl and Dr. Ereso also offer traditional laser skin resurfacing procedures.
 Schedule a personal consultation to help determine which procedure is best for your needs.

 Ideal Laser Skin Resurfacing Candidates